teamsempo/SempoBlockchain/README.md

 If you're working on a sempo-specfic deployment, contact nick or tristan to gain decryption access.
 You will be given an AWS account - set up your credentials locally using [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), setting the profile name to `sempo` inside the [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

-Once you've been authorised, you can access config settings by running `_SOPS_load.py` inside `.sempoconfig`.
+Once you've been authorised, you can access config settings by first creating a directory called `config_files` in the root folder, and running `_SOPS_load.py` inside `.sempoconfig` (note that you have to be in the `.sempoconfig` directory.
 This will extract all keys into the config_files folder.
 To encrypt them again for sharing on git, run `_SOPS_save.py`.